pmean/build-website/text/06/ConstructValidity.md

 writers).
 The statements agreed upon by the Committee (and by committees of two other associations) were published in the Technical Recommendations (59).
-The present interpretation of construct validity is not \"official\" and deals with some areas where the Committee would probably not be unanimous.
+The present interpretation of construct validity is not "official" and deals with some areas where the Committee would probably not be unanimous.
 The present writers are solely responsible for this attempt to explain the concept and elaborate its implications.*